kommhoerauf/rpi-sec-cam/README.md

 Optional additions :
 * fail2ban (might be obsolete as no ports are directly reachable through mobile network)
 * dyndns (might be obsolete, it works to store the mobile IP but as no ports are open you gain nothing)
+* ufw (might be obsolete, ports are not reachable from the mobile network)

 If you have the space I would recommend to use a Raspberry Pi 3 or 4 together with a SSD for storage instead of a SD card.
 A lot of writes on the SD card will render it useless quite fast.
 You may also think about storing the media files of motioneye on an online storage instead.